Expatriate Retirement Options

 Are you an expatriate 35-49 years old?
 You would be required to have the equivalent $50,000 in a designated account should you not have met and, married a Filipino.
-The local government are requesting a lot for the expatriate to simply retire in a SRRV within the Philippines.
+The local government are requesting a lot for the expatriate when retiring in the Philippines.

 Restrictions following expatriate retirement with an SRRV

 When retiring in the Philippines, you will be unable to purchase a property and place this in your name.
 You can however place this in your partners name when you marry.